 General Oil and Gas Leasing Instructions

-The BLM generally issues two types of leases for oil and gas exploration and development on lands owned or controlled by the Federal government -- competitive and noncompetitive.
+The BLM issues competitive leases for oil and gas exploration and development on lands owned or controlled by the Federal government.

-Congress passed the Federal Onshore Oil and Gas Leasing Reform Act of 1987 requiring that all public lands available for oil and gas leasing be offered first by competitive leasing.
-The BLM may issue noncompetitive leases only after the agency has offered the lands competitively at an auction in which the lands do not receive a bid.
+Congress passed the Federal Onshore Oil and Gas Leasing Reform Act of 1987 requiring that all public lands eligible and available for oil and gas leasing be offered by competitive leasing.

 The maximum competitive parcel size is 2,560 acres in the lower 48 states and 5,760 acres in Alaska outside of the National Petroleum Reserve-Alaska.
-The BLM issues both competitive and noncompetitive leases for a 10-year period.
+The BLM issues a competitive lease for a 10-year period.

-Lands offered in the Sale Notice come from three sources:
+Lands offered in the Sale Notice come from two sources:

 - Bureau motion, or lands identified by the BLM.

-The successful bidder must submit a properly executed lease bid form, which constitutes a legally binding lease offer.
-The bidder must also pay an administrative fee, equal to the first year's advance rental ($1.50 per acre or fraction thereof), and not less than a $2-per-acre minimum bonus bid.
+The successful bidder must submit a properly executed 3000.002 lease bid form, which constitutes a legally binding lease offer.
+The bidder must also pay an administrative fee, the first year's advance rental ($3.00 per acre or fraction thereof), and not less than a $10-per-acre minimum bonus bid.
 The balance of the bonus bid must be paid within 10 working days from the last day of the auction.

-You can provide bonding by using a surety bond, a personal bond accompanied by negotiable Treasury securities, a cashier’s check, a certified check, a certificate of deposit, or an irrevocable letter of credit.
+Bonding can be secured by using a corporate surety bond, or a personal bond accompanied by negotiable Treasury securities, a cashier’s check, a certified check, a certificate of deposit, or an irrevocable letter of credit.

-Rents: Annual rental rates for both competitive and noncompetitive leases are $1.50 per acre (or fraction thereof) in the first 5 years and $2.00 per acre each year thereafter.
-The first year’s rental payment is filed with your offer in the proper BLM office.
-Once you obtain your lease, you must pay the second and all subsequent rental payments to the Department of the Interior’s Office of Natural Resources Revenue (ONRR) on or before the lease anniversary date.
-If your rental is not received by the anniversary date each year, your lease will automatically terminate by regulation.
-You will not receive advance notice of imminent rental due and lease termination.
+Rents: Annual rental rates for a competitive lease is $3.00 per acre (or fraction thereof) in the first 2 years; $5.00 per acre for lease years 3 through 8; and $15.00 per acre each year thereafter.
+The first year’s rental payment is filed with a winning bid in the proper BLM office.
+Once a lease is issued, the second and all subsequent rental payments must be paid to the Department of the Office of Natural Resources Revenue (ONRR) on or before the lease anniversary date.
+If the rental is not received by the anniversary date each year, the lease will automatically terminate through operation of law.
+A lessee will not receive advance notice of imminent rental due and lease termination.
 It is the responsibility of the lessee to pay timely rentals.

-Royalties: The ONRR collects a royalty on production for both competitive and noncompetitive leases.
-In general, Federal Onshore Oil and Gas Rates are not less than 12.5%.
-However, there are a few exceptions, including a sliding scale on older leases, reduced royalty rates on certain oil leases with declining production, and reinstated leases.
+Royalties: The ONRR collects a royalty on production for Federal onshore leases.
+The Federal onshore oil and gas rate is 16.67% for leases issued after August 16, 2022.
+However, there are a few exceptions, including different royalty rates on older leases, reduced royalty rates on certain oil leases with declining production, and increased royalty rates for reinstated leases.

-Terms and conditions: As lessee, you may explore and drill for, extract, remove, and dispose of oil and gas deposits, except helium, that you may find on your lease.
-Before conducting any surface-disturbing activities, you must obtain BLM approval.
+Terms and conditions: A lessee, may explore and drill for, extract, remove, and dispose of oil and gas deposits, except helium, for the lands covered under the lease.
+Before conducting any surface-disturbing activities, the operator must obtain BLM approval.
 Drilling proposals are subject to the lease terms and stipulations that are attached to the lease and necessary mitigation measures that are consistent with the lease rights.
-Please see due diligence requirements in your lease instrument.
-The BLM may cancel your lease if you fail to comply with lease terms.
+Please see due diligence requirements in the lease instrument.
+The BLM may cancel the lease if the lessee fails to comply with lease terms.

-Transfer of interest: You may transfer your interest in a lease by assignment of the record title interest or by transfer of the operating rights interest.
-You must submit the transfer on an approved form to the appropriate BLM office within 90 days from the date the transferor signs it and an administrative fee.
+Transfer of interest: Interest in a lease can be transferred by assignment of the record title interest or by transfer of the operating rights interest.
+The assignment or transfer must be submitted to the appropriate BLM office within 90 days from the date the transferor signs it and an administrative fee.
 Until the BLM approves the transfer, the U.S. Government does not recognize the rights of the transferee, and the transferor remains fully responsible for the lease.
-The BLM will not approve any assignment of record title for a separate zone, deposit, or part of a legal subdivision, nor will the BLM approve any assignment of record title for less than 640 acres outside Alaska, or less than 2,560 acres within Alaska.
+The BLM will not approve any assignment of record title for a separate zone, deposit, depth, formation, a specific well, or part of a legal subdivision, nor will the BLM approve any assignment of record title for less than 640 acres outside Alaska, or less than 2,560 acres within Alaska.
 However, the BLM may approve an assignment of record title for less than this acreage, if it is for the entire leasehold or the parties can demonstrate that approval will increase the chances of development.

-You may give up all or part of your lease by filing a written relinquishment with the appropriate BLM office.
-A relinquishment takes effect on the date you file it.
-However, you must plug any abandoned wells and perform other work as may be required by the BLM so the lease is in proper condition for abandonment.
-You must also bring the lease account into good standing.
+Relinquishment: Lessee(s) may give up all or part of the lease by filing a written relinquishment with the appropriate BLM office.
+A relinquishment takes effect on the date it is filed.
+However, all wells and other work as may be required by the BLM must be performed so the lease is in proper condition for abandonment.
+The lease account must be in good standing with the ONRR.